 We define impersonation as the “practice of pretexting as another person with the goal of obtaining information or access to a person, company, or computer system.”
 Two common attack vectors we will discuss are impersonating as a delivery person or tech support.

-NOTICE: This information should never be used to perform illegal acts!
-We discuss these details to help organizations become offensive about possible social engineering attacks and to help mitigate against these attacks.
+NOTICE: Never use this information to perform illegal acts!
+We discuss these details to help organizations become offensive about possible social engineering attacks.
+Additionally, this information will help organizations to mitigate against these attacks.

 USPS (United States Postal Service)

 For example, someone dressed as a USPS employee is automatically trusted, since they are an employee for the US government.
 They can typically walk in and out of a building with few restrictions and sometimes are even allowed into secure areas to deliver packages with little to no questions asked.
 This is a perfect attack vector for a criminal to take since trust is already built into the uniform; however, it is also illegal to impersonate government employees so pentesters should not use this vector.

 A few things need to be in place first to pull off impersonating a delivery person.
 Of course one of the biggest concerns is looking the part.
 It is important to be aware of what delivery people you can impersonate, what they wear, and what their route times are.
 Nothing could squash your social engineering faster than walking into a building dressed up as a delivery worker only to be greeted by the person who is actually doing the job.

 So that begs the question, where can I obtain realistic and believable outfits?

 There are many sites on the Internet which sell uniforms to impersonate a delivery person.
 An attacker can even locate postal uniforms online (but remember, that one is illegal).
 As of late, it has become almost impossible to locate a usable UPS or FedEx outfit without locating one on Craiglist or Ebay.
 Due to the rise in crimes committing while impersonating these delivery people it is getting harder to locate these uniforms.